 The early 20th century saw a proliferation of new art movements, and today we explore the birth and development of modernism in Paris.
 We begin at the recently renovated and extensively expanded Picasso Museum, a rich collection created in one swoop when the artist, charged with failure to pay taxes, covered his arrears by donating a core collection of his work to the French state.
 After a break for lunch in the Marais, we visit the National Museum of Art located in the Pompidou Centre.
 This was one of the first of Paris’ modernist buildings, built partly in response to the youth revolution of 1968 and intended to show that France could embrace modernity.
 This collection will take the narrative of modern art on from that of the Orsay, that is, from 1900 to the present.
 It is rich in the ‘classics’ of modern art – the Fauves, the Cubists, the Surrealists, but the museum is also resolutely contemporaneous, exposing us to aspects of recent art that may be less familiar.
 In the evening, we enjoy a farewell meal at an excellent restaurant.
 (B, D)

 The tour ends this morning.
 Please check your individual travel documents for your ongoing journey.
-A transfer is available to those who have booked their flights through Academy Travel.
+A complimentary airport transfer is available to those who have booked their flights through Academy Travel.
 (B)